equinor/webviz-config/CONTRIBUTING.md

 In the generated webviz application, your container will as default be given a button toolbar.
-The default buttons to appear is stored in the class constant `WebvizContainer.TOOLBAR_BUTTONS`.
+The default buttons to appear is stored in the class constant `WebvizContainerABC.TOOLBAR_BUTTONS`.
 If you want to override which buttons should appear, redefine this class constant in your subclass.
 To remove all buttons, simply define it as an empty list.
 See [this section](#data-download-callback) for more information regarding the `data_download` button.